ibm-cloud-docs/Cloudant/api/replication.md

 More details about using the scheduler are available in the [advanced replication information](/docs/Cloudant?topic=cloudant-advanced-replication#replication-status)

-If you monitor the `_active_tasks` and find that the state of a replication is not changing, you might have a 'stalled' replication.
+If you monitor the `_active_tasks` and find that the state of a replication is not changing, you might have a "stalled" replication.
 If you are sure that the replication stalled, contact {{site.data.keyword.cloudant_short_notm}} support for assistance.